What is ‘Product Life Cycle’?

 MaxDiff (Maximum Difference) is an advanced survey research technique used to collect preference and importance scores for multiple items.
 Respondents are presented with samples from the full list of items to be assessed.
 They mark the item they prefer most and the item they prefer least in each set and repeat this exercise with different subsets of the items.

 Card sorting is a quick way to prioritize a long list of potential features.
-It’s great for creating a shortlist of features early on in the product development process.
+It’s great for creating a shortlist of features early on in the product life cycle development process.

 The card sort technique helps you understand which product features most and least deliver value to a potential buyer or past customer.
 Card sort survey participants sort your list of potential product features so you have all the information you need to make important product decisions.

-Product features are frequently characterized into easy to understand categories such as ‘must-have’, ‘nice-to-have’, and ‘doesn’t-need’ so you can see at a glance which ones matter most to different customer segments.
+Product features are frequently characterized into easy-to-understand categories such as ‘must-have’, ‘nice-to-have’, and ‘don’t-need’ so you can see at a glance which ones matter most to different customer segments.

 Concept testing is the investigation of potential consumers’ reactions to a proposed product or service — before introducing the product or service to market.
-As organizations look to launch a product or invest in the development of an idea, concept testing is essential to identifying perceptions, wants and needs associated with a product or service.
+At the right stage of the product life cycle, organizations look to launch a product or invest in the development of an idea, so concept testing is essential to identifying perceptions, wants, and needs associated with a product or service.

 It allows you to spot product gaps and identify the features customers value that you’re not performing well on, so you can focus your investment on the improvements that will have the biggest impact.

-To keep the product lifecycle on course, productive and within budget, it’s important to prioritize efficiency and accuracy in your methods.
-Designing surveys that yield high-quality data is essential, as is having that data in a common format so that your analyses are done on like-for-like basis.
+To keep the product life cycle on course, productive and within budget, it’s important to prioritize efficiency and accuracy in tracking performance and progress.